Sectioning Techniques

 Diamond and CBN Blade Selection for Precision Wafering

 Precision wafering requires diamond or cubic boron nitride (CBN) blades, which are fundamentally different from abrasive blades.
-These blades use diamond or CBN particles bonded to a metal or resin core, providing superior cutting performance for hard and brittle materials.
+These blades use diamond or CBN particles bonded to a metal or resin core, and are designed to cut hard and brittle materials with minimal damage.

 Types of Diamond Blades